malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 # Open Questions

 Like any theory being developed, there are a number of questions remaining.
-At the most basic level, there are questions around how the logical view maps into the physical view, and about how much pre- and post-processing of signals occurs outside of the high-level processing schematic presented in the logical view here.
+At the most basic level there are questions around how the logical view maps into the physical view, and about how much pre- and post-processing of signals occurs outside of the high-level processing schematic presented in the logical view here.
 As our understanding of neuroscience improves, we will be able to narrow down the range of possible explanations.

 Clearly, the theory needs more corroborating evidence in order for us to confirm whether it is indeed correct.
 Much of that will come from two particular sources: i) further understanding of neuroscience, and ii) learnings from attempting to build an artificial consciousness.
+For example, my entire control-mechanism basis of consciousness came from trying to build a high level emulation of the state machine components and finding how susceptible it was to infinite loops.

 The sections below discuss in detail a selection of specific open questions.

 ## Learning
-The ability for a particular brain organisation to productively learn is significant factor governing how the brain evolved the mechanisms it has.
+The ability for a particular system to productively learn is a significant factor governing how the brain evolved the mechanisms it has.
 Unfortunately the theory presented here will not be complete without a detailed consideration of how each component could learn its required behaviours.

 I will state briefly some general ideas on how learning fits together, but obviously significantly more research will be required in this area.

 * The overall brain structure is obviously constructed as a result of evolutionary pressures.
 I suggest that the brain is also pre-wired with the most basic starting blocks of a control mechanism.
 That pre-wiring likely incorporates some degree of immutable hard barriers, for example to ensure that we don't get completely stuck in a tight infinite loop, but also supports the ability for us to learn, modify, and override softer control forces.

 * I suspect that different components of the brain learn through different mechanisms.
 For example, we know that [Hebbian](https://en.wikipedia.org/wiki/Hebbian_theory) learning operates in an 'online learning' mode.
 There is also some evidence that our brain employs 'offline learning' during sleep in order to transfer memories and new skills to long term memory [citation].
-Lastly, I suspect that some systems learning through more of a re-enforcement style.
+Lastly, I suspect that some systems learn through more of a re-enforcement style, updating their state only occasionally when feedback is available, and possibly applying its state as a source of online learning pressure to other components.

-Along with new understanding coming from neuroscience, I suspect big gains will come from trying to build an artificial consciousness from the ground up.
-My entire control-mechanism basis of consciousness came from trying to build a high level emulation of the state machine components and finding how susceptible it was to infinite loops.

-## Pre-processing of Inputs
-* labelling
-* meaning attachment (eg: depth perception and object recognition in vision)

 ## Lossiness in Visceral Loop
 We appear to perceive certain external and internal senses and data sources, while not perceiving others.
 For example, we don't have direct access to arbitrary long term memories, and it seems quite reasonable to assume that access to long term memory requires some sort of background lookup.
-But our ability to infer the inputs to the main high-level processor are limited by what it can output.
+But our ability to infer the inputs to the main high-level processor is limited by what it can output.
 That limitation alone could be the explanation for what we perceive in our phenomenal experience vs what we don't.
-Alternatively, we may be able to perceive all of the inputs to the processor, and that's that set of inputs that we subsequently call 'senses'.
-Or, it could even be somewhere in between.
+Alternatively, perhaps the processor is capable of selecting any of its inputs and allowing them to pass through un-transformed.
+Or perhaps the real answer is somewhere in between or a a mixture of the two.
 In brief, the question is about how 'lossy' the transformation is from input to output.

 Considerations:
 * are some inputs treated differently to others so that there is a clear distinction between those than can be processed and fed directly to output vs those that can't?